mykelalvis/FT/Traveller/WORKING/Mongoose/Traveller Core Rulebook Update 2022.md

 •  Firing a vehicle-mounted weapon uses the Heavy Weapons (vehicle) skill.
 •  The Range of weapons designed to be mounted on vehicles is noted in kilometers, not meters.
-•  All weapons mounted on a closed vehicle may not be used to attack targets within 5% of the weapon’s Range.
+•  All weapons mounted on a closed vehicle may not be used to attack targets within 5% of the weapon's Range.
 They are simply not designed to engage close targets.
 •  Note that unless a vehicle-mounted weapon has the Scope trait (see page 79), all attacks made at a range greater than one kilometer (as opposed to 100 meters for Travellers shooting on foot) are automatically considered to be Extreme range.
 •  Weapons mounted on vehicles are subject to fire arcs.
 •  An additional DM-1 is imposed on all attack rolls for every Speed Band difference between the attacker and its target.
 This applies to Passengers firing from the vehicle as well.